photoprism/photoprism-docs/docs/user-guide/organize/video.md

 ### Videos ###
-PhotoPrism currently supports avc1 videos.
+PhotoPrism currently supports all common video formats.

-Of course there are a lot more formats to come!
+!!! info
+    In case you have problems with a specific format, let us know!

 In *Videos* you find all your videos.
 To play a video click :material-play:.